defold/defold/README_ENGINE.md

 By this we mean both development time, and actual runtime for the released game: compiled code size, source code size, compile time, runtime.

-By thinking this in mind whenever we add new features, we can keep this goal with minimal effort.
+By keeping this in mind whenever we add new features, we can keep this goal with minimal effort.

 ### When to add code?